tasmota/docs/docs/Home-Assistant.md

 ![Informative sensor](_media/hass_information_sensor.jpg)

+!!! warning "This sensor will update on `TelePeriod` which is 5 minutes by default"
+    It will show as "Unavailable" until the first TelePeriod MQTT message

 You can further customise your device in Home Assistant by clicking on the entity name.

 !!! note "Enabling discovery will automatically change some SetOptions to suit the new configuration"